TessBembo/TessBembo.github.io/_posts/2025-05-07-why-combine-psychology-and-math.md

 subtitle: "Bridging human behavior and mathematical modeling"
 author: Tess Bembo
 date: 2025-05-07
-tags: [quant finance, psychology, modeling, data science]
+tags: [psychology, modeling, data science]
 ---

 Dice are the emblem of statistics.
 With two of them, you have a 1-in-6 chance of rolling a seven.
 Anyone who’s played Catan knows: seven shows up vexatiously more often than that.